apache/spark/docs/sql-error-conditions-internal-error-metadata-catalog-error-class.md

 ---
 layout: global
-title: INVALID_DEFAULT_VALUE error class
+title: INTERNAL_ERROR_METADATA_CATALOG error class
-displayTitle: INVALID_DEFAULT_VALUE error class
+displayTitle: INTERNAL_ERROR_METADATA_CATALOG error class
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with